SwRI-IDEA-Lab/idea-lab-flare-forecast/README.md

 It takes a long time to index and clean the data (around 6 hours per year of data for HMI, which takes the longest since it is the highest resolution).
 This can be reduced by using multiple cores (nworkers in the snakemake_config file).

+To just train the models, after data is downloaded and processed, modify the experiment_config.yml file and run the train_models_classification.py script.
+There is a flag in the config model for regression which should be set to false.
 To train a single model on a  8GB GeForce RTX 3070 Ti GPU takes about 1.5 hours.
 Using pretraining and the ensemble of 5 models will then take around 15 hours.

 ### Regression onto max X-ray Irradiance